kfran127/azure-network-protocols/README.md

 - **DHCP Traffic:**
   - I filtered for DHCP traffic in WireShark.
-  - On the Windows 10 VM, I ran `ipconfig /renew` and observed the DHCP handshake taking place in the packet capture.
+  - On the Windows 10 VM, I created a batch file named `dhcp.bat` containing the commands `ipconfig /release` and `ipconfig /renew`.
+  - I executed the batch file in PowerShell, then observed the DHCP handshake taking place in WireShark.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1606e89c-ec1e-46f4-b888-826a5a62da04" alt="Observing Protocol Traffic" width="80%">